Overview of Configuration Management Controls for CMMC 2.0 Compliance

 Who Needs to Comply with CMMC 2.0 Configuration Management Controls?

 Organizations that process, store, or transmit Controlled Unclassified Information (CUI) must comply with CMMC 2.0 Level 2.
-This includes:
+This includes prime contractors working directly with the DoD, subcontractors handling CUI within the defense supply chain, small and medium-sized enterprises supporting DoD contracts, and manufacturers, IT service providers, and consulting firms dealing with defense data.

 Key Configuration Management Controls for CMMC 2.0 Compliance

-CMMC 2.0 Level 2 requires organizations to implement nine specific configuration management controls.
-These controls help maintain a secure and stable IT environment by ensuring that only authorized changes occur, unnecessary functionalities are removed, and security configurations are enforced consistently.
-Below is a breakdown of each control, along with best practices for implementation.
+CMMC 2.0 Level 2 requires organizations to implement nine specific configuration management controls that maintain a secure IT environment by ensuring only authorized changes occur, unnecessary functionalities are removed, and security configurations are consistently enforced.

 System Baselining (CM.L2-3.4.1)

-System baselining involves establishing and maintaining a secure configuration for all systems within an organization.
-A system baseline serves as a reference point, defining the approved operating system settings, software versions, and security configurations.
+System baselining establishes and maintains secure configurations for all systems within an organization, serving as a reference point for approved operating system settings, software versions, and security configurations.

 Security Configuration Enforcement (CM.L2-3.4.2)